 Finally, we choose a job during this time.
 Ginzberg (1972) said that people move through a sequence of three stages as they choose their career.
 The fantasy period lasts until about age 11 and is when we make our choice based on what sounds appealing.
 We might want to become an astronaut, dragon slayer, or police officer.
 The tentative period occurs during adolescence and is when we think more practically about the requirements of various jobs and how compatible our own interests and abilities are with them.
 Finally, the realistic period occurs in early adulthood, and we now experience career options either through actual experience or training.
 Our choices are narrowed down at this point too.
 Our career/job is very important as part of our personal identity is linked to it.
 Our friends, social activities, and even mating partners can come from the pool of people we work with.
 If we enjoy going to work because we really enjoy our job and see it as rewarding, then we have an intrinsic motivation for working.
+If we work simply for a paycheck or to fulfill our power need (see Module 8) then we have extrinsic motivation for working.
 Please note that work will be important in late adulthood as we discuss retirement.